learn-co-curriculum/dsc-k-means-clustering/README.md

-# K-Means Clustering
+# K-means Clustering

 ## Introduction

-In this lesson, we'll learn about the most popular and widely-used clustering algorithm, K-Means Clustering.
+In this lesson, we'll learn about the most popular and widely-used clustering algorithm, K-means Clustering.

 ## Objectives

 You will be able to:

-* Demonstrate an understanding of how the K-Means Clustering algorithm works
+* Demonstrate an understanding of how the K-means Clustering algorithm works
-* Perform K-Means Clustering with scikit-learn and interpret the results
+* Perform K-means Clustering with scikit-learn and interpret the results
 * Use metrics such as Calinski Harabaz Score (Variance Ratios) to determine the optimal value for k